nsnam/ns-3-dev-git/src/propagation/doc/propagation.rst

 the attribute "Scenario" of the class :cpp:class:`ThreeGppChannelModel` using the value "V2V-Urban" or "V2V-Highway".

-Additionally, TR 37.885 specifies a new equation to compute the Doppler component, which accounts for the mobility of both nodes, as well as scattering from the environment.
+edditionally, TR 37.885 specifies a new equation to compute the Doppler component, which accounts for the mobility of both nodes, as well as scattering from the environment.
 In particular, the scattering effect is considered by deviating the Doppler